EZ-Scripts/ez_lifestyle/README.md

 *If you have renamed the script, make sure to change the name of the resource in the function CheckLifeStyle()*

+### 2. Run the SQL file in your database.

-### 2. [Optional] Make sure to remove default cash for new players from vorp_core/config.lua.
+### 3. [Optional] Make sure to remove default cash for new players from vorp_core/config.lua.
 Furthermore, make sure to remove any default items and weapons from the vorp_inventory/config.lua.